VaclavTrpisovsky/download-tiles-referer/README.md

 ## Installation

-Unlike the root repository, you cannot install this fork from `pip`.
+Unlike the repository this was forked from, you cannot install this fork from `pip`.
 Download this repo, unzip, go to its directory in the terminal / command prompt and run:
 ```bash
 python setup.py install
 ```